 Isolates in Flutter

 Flutter uses isolates, which are separate threads of execution, to perform background tasks without blocking the main UI thread.
 Each isolate in Flutter app development runs in its own memory space and communicates with the main UI thread using messages.
-This helps keep the app responsive even during resource-intensive operations.
+Flutter run function in background helps keep the app responsive even during resource-intensive operations.

 Key Points in Flutter Isolates